skip to content

 Syllabus

-This reading schedule (as well as the playful section titles) is meant to be suggestive, not prescriptive, chronological, or inclusive.
+This reading schedule (as well as the playful section titles) is meant to be suggestive, not prescriptive, chronological, or all-encompassing.

 Take a plunge when you sign up for your reports/seminar facilitation, and please clarify the focus of your presentation with me in advance.
 I will then also direct you (after you have done your own search) to additional specific sources, if necessary.